Add to your Claude Code skills

 "What do I know about attention mechanisms?"

-The skill searches your wiki and answers with citations linking back to your articles.
+The skill searches the wiki and answers with citations linking back to your markdown pages.

 "Lint my wiki"

-The skill checks for broken links, missing index entries, stale cross-references, and reports potential issues.
+Checks for broken links, missing index entries, stale cross-references, and related issues.

 your-project/